opentdf/otdfctl/docs/man/decrypt/_index.md

       default: false
     - name: with-assertion-verification-keys
       description: >
-        EXPERIMENTAL: JSON string of keys to verify signed assertions.
+        EXPERIMENTAL: path to JSON file of keys to verify signed assertions.
 See examples for more information.
 ---

 Decrypt a Trusted Data Format (TDF) file and output the contents to stdout or a file in the current working directory.